sanaser58/FEWD-Project/README.md

 https://www.gomockingbird.com/projects/e0q0zs6/TnMd3U

 ## MVP:
 To create trouvaill werbsite i will use HTML, CSS.
-JavaScript. and to style and animate the pages will use
+JavaScript.Trouvaill will be responsive design that means going to be user friendly and easy to navigate.To style and animate the pages will use
 - flex-box
 - Gsap scroll magic
-- Curson animation
+- Curson animation.
-Trouvaill will be responsive design that means going to be user friendly and easy to navigate.

 ## Post-MVP: